-- When the Edge Hill curriculum changes, re-mapping is confirmed in the Annual Review form for the following academic year.
-Where these timings do not align, the Articulations Approval Panel may receive a direct request to review the new mapping - When the partner's curriculum changes, an Academic Partnership Proposal form and curriculum mapping document may be submitted directly to the Articulations Approval Panel to consider, bypassing the initial approval stage.
+- When the Edge Hill curriculum changes, re-mapping is confirmed in the Annual Review form for the following academic year (please refer to the Annual Review section).
+Where these timings do not align, the Validation and Audit Standing Panel Chair (or representative29) may receive a direct request to review the new mapping as a desk-based exercise.
+Where a desk-based review is judged to be unsuitable, the new mapping will be reviewed by the Articulation Approval Panel30. - When the partner's curriculum changes, an Academic Partnership Proposal form31 and curriculum mapping document may be submitted directly to the Articulation Approval Panel to consider32, bypassing the initial approval stage.

-Category F partnerships:
+Category F partnerships

 F Delivery with a F1 Franchise (single modules)

-third party F2 Co-delivery
+third party F2 Co-delivery Co-delivery

 (including overseas F3 Franchise (whole programmes)

 delivery) F4 Validation

 F5 Joint awards